— A potted history of this rambling Lancastrian

 It also means thinking about the design system not just as a resource for the people using it today, but as structured context that tooling, pipelines, and increasingly AI-assisted workflows need to consume reliably.
 The naming conventions, the architecture, the documentation - those aren't just human concerns anymore.

-I'm not doing visual design from scratch.
-But I am shaping how things behave, scale, and hold together over time — and I'm deeply sceptical of systems that look great in a handoff and quietly fall apart in production.
+I don't do visual design.
+But I shape how things behave, scale, and hold together over time, and I'm deeply sceptical of systems that look great in a handoff and quietly fall apart in production.

 It's a specific kind of role.
 I've been growing into it for years, and I think I'm finally honest enough to admit that's what it is.